apache/beam/website/www/site/content/en/documentation/io/built-in/cdap.md

 If CDAP plugin is not supported by plugin class name, you can easily build `Plugin` object by passing the following parameters:

 - Class of CDAP Streaming plugin.
-- `getOffsetFn` which is `SerializableFunction` that defines how to get `Long` record offset for CDAP Plugin class.
+- `getOffsetFn`, which is `SerializableFunction` that defines how to get `Long` record offset from a record.
-- `receiverClass` which is Spark (v 2.4) `Receiver` class associated with CDAP plugin.
+- `receiverClass`, which is Spark (v 2.4) `Receiver` class associated with CDAP plugin.
-- (Optionally) `getReceiverArgsFromConfigFn` which is `SerializableFunction` that defines how to get constructor arguments for Spark `Receiver` using `PluginConfig` object.
+- (Optionally) `getReceiverArgsFromConfigFn`, which is `SerializableFunction` that defines how to get constructor arguments for Spark `Receiver` using `PluginConfig` object.

 Then you will be able to pass this `Plugin` object to `CdapIO`.